-Other Wellness Center Information (Utica and Albany) Mandatory Health Requirements
+Other Wellness Center Information Mandatory Health Requirements

-New York State Public Health Laws §2165 and §2167 mandate specific health documentation that must be provided to the Wellness Center by August 1 for fall admission, January 1 for spring admission.
-Non-compliant students will be deregistered pursuant to the directives of the law.
+New York State Public Health Laws §2165 and §2167 mandate specific health documentation that must be provided to the Wellness Center by August 1 for fall admission and January 1 for spring admission.
+Non-compliant students will be de-registered pursuant to the directives of the law.

-Student athletes or Department of Nursing students require additional medical documentation.
+Student athletes and College of Health Sciences nursing students require additional medical documentation.
 Please contact the appropriate department for details.